jean-pierreBoth/coreset/README.md

 ## Fromhnsw

-The workspace sub-crate *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
-A binary *hcore* provides direct coreset or coreset+kmedoid computations with output in the form of a csv file.
+The module *fromhnsw* provides an implementation of the trait *MakeIter* to run the coreset algorithm on data stored in Hnsw structures of the crate [hnsw_rs](https://crates.io/crates/hnsw_rs).
+It is used in the binary *hcore* which provides direct coreset or coreset+kmedoid computations with output in the form of a csv file.
 See the [Readme](./fromhnsw/README.md).

 ## Building